-- 6.1 In conducting any procurement exercise, the Council must treat all Contractors equally and without discrimination and must act in a transparent and proportionate manner. - 6.2 Electronic procurement using the e-tendering portal must be used for all tenders and quotations unless authorisation to use an alternative method has been given by the Assistant Director Commissioning and Procurement. - 6.3 The Responsible Officer must consult the Assistant Director Commissioning and Procurement on the appropriate procurement procedures.
-The Responsible

-Officer must have regard to the Guidance given.
+12.1 In conducting any procurement exercise, the Council must treat all economic operators equally and without discrimination and must act in a transparent and proportionate manner.

+- 12.2 Electronic procurement using the e-tendering portal (The Chest) must be used for all tenders and quotations unless authorisation to use an alternative method has been given by the Assistant Director Commissioning and Procurement. - 12.3 The Responsible Officer must consult the Assistant Director Commissioning and Procurement on the appropriate procurement procedure and route to the market.
+The Responsible Officer must have regard to the Guidance.Identifying Potential Candidates/Suppliers - 12.4 Where a Relevant Contract is being procured the minimum procurement process and rules for inviting Candidates are as follows.
-Identifying Potential Candidates